 I left university to intern and work, focusing on studying successful marketing campaigns and implementing my ideas into my work where I could.
 I learnt the basics of digital, email and social media marketing, and worked across media databases, desktop publishing software, and email marketing tools.
 One of my favourite moments was reading about customer perception and target markets in order to create buyer personas to include in a marketing plan.
 When I compared this activity to my dissertation topic, the representation of humanitarian crises in the Western media, my interest in subliminal advertising, media psychology, and ultimately the way audiences respond to messages became, once again, obvious.

-I’ve decided to return to the academic world and study developing brand awareness through conceptualising visions and translating them into the design and content of marketing tools, in order to shape a tone of voice and advance marketing communications.
+I’ve decided to return to the academic world and study developing brand awareness through conceptualising visions and translating them into the design and content of marketing tools.
 I aim to look beyond the attributes of products and services and create outstanding brand experiences for customers – with a focus on marketing to millennials, given their need to feel a connection to their preferred brands and my growing interest in the way we tend to use things as a way to identify ourselves and others.
 On the other hand, our rituals of consumption often seem unsatisfactory and empty of human relationships.
 This might explain why we like antiques or car boot sales, for example.
 I am curious about this gap between businesses and customers.
 I want to look at it from every angle.